centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Remote Server
 #############

-Configuring the Centreontrapd process is the same as on the Centreon Central Server.
+Configuring the Centreontrapd process is the same as on the Central Server.

 -----------------------------------------
 Advanced configuration of Centreon Broker